 This series first launched in 1992, and, celebrating its 25th birthday in 2017, has become synonymous with “Japanese canned coffee.”

 The brand is also famous for the Hollywood star that appears in its commercials, namely Tommy Lee Jones.
 Thanks to this, the BOSS canned coffee is also known and appreciated outside of Japan.

 This is reason enough for us to put the different varieties of Suntory’s canned coffee to the proof!
-After tasting their way through Suntory’s chuhai, let’s see what our five testers from five different countries have to say about Japan’s famous canned coffee.
+Our five testers from five different countries gave them each a go.
+What do they have to say about Japan’s famous canned coffee?
 Which one will come out on top?

 From the right:

 Staple Drink: BOSS Coffee – Rainbow Mountain Blend